 - Remote queue definition

-- · Queue manager alias definition
+- Queue manager alias definition

-- · Reply-to queue alias definition
+- Reply-to queue alias definition

-These are all based on the remote queue definition object introduced in "Remote queue definitions" on page 16.
+These are all based on the remote queue definition object introduced in "Remote queue definitions" on page 14.

 This discussion does not apply to alias queues.
-These are described in in "Alias queues" in the MQSeries Application Programming Guide.
+These are described in the MQSeries Application Programming Guide.

-This chapter also discusses "Networks" on page 32.
+This chapter also discusses "Networks" on page 29.